-Students meeting the university requirements for admission may matriculate in the College of Fine Arts.
+Students meeting the university requirements for admission may matriculate in the Herberger College of Fine Arts.
 Separate admission procedures and approvals are required for some programs within the college.
 Students must contact specific departments or schools for details.

 Transfer of Community College Credits.
-The university standards for evaluation of transfer credit are listed under "Transfer Credit," page 65.
-Transfer students are encouraged to contact their department or school or the College of Fine Arts Undergraduate Student Academic Services (GHALL 127) to ensure a smooth transition to the College of Fine Arts.
+The university standards for evaluation of transfer credit are listed under "Transfer Credit," page 57.
+Transfer students are encouraged to contact their department or school or the Herberger College of Fine Arts Undergraduate Student Academic Services (GHALL 127) to ensure a smooth transition to the Herberger College of Fine Arts.
 Credits transferred from any accredited junior or community college may be accepted up to a maximum of 64 semester hours.
 A community college student planning to transfer at the end of his or her first or second year should plan to take community college courses that meet the requirements of the ASU curriculum selected.
 Students attending Arizona community colleges are permitted to follow the degree requirements specified in the ASU General Catalog in effect at the time they began their community college work, providing their college attendance has been continuous.

 Courses transferred from community colleges are not accepted as upper-division credit at ASU.
-Arizona students are urged to refer to the Arizona Higher Education Course Equivalency Guide for transferability of specific courses from Arizona community colleges.
-Copies of the guide are available in counselors' offices.
+Arizona students are urged to refer to the Course Applicability System for transferability of specific courses from Arizona community colleges.
 In choosing courses at a community college, students should be aware that a minimum of 45 hours of work taken at the university must be upper-division credits.
 While attending a community college, it is suggested that students select courses similar to ASU General Studies lower-division courses in the major field.